The No-Fail Guide For Entrepreneurs And Product Owners

 When discussing AI, it is difficult to distinguish between futuristic fantasies and real possibilities that are already available now.
 However, technology is gradually becoming an important part of many industries, and one can turn to the experience of enterprises that have advanced a little further in this matter than others.

 Gartner's latest AI research reveals a wide variety of AI applications in enterprises.
-And this is logical, given that according to surveys conducted by this company, in 2020 the share of organizations that have implemented AI increased compared to last year from 4% to 14%.
+And this is logical, given that according to surveys conducted by this company, 79% of corporate strategists believe that technologies like artificial intelligence (AI), and automation would be essential to their performance from 2023-2025.
 And, despite the relative youth of the AI market as a whole, Gartner analysts put two technologies at once in the “productivity plateau” section - “speech recognition” and “AI accelerators based on GPUs” (the latter are much better suited for creating artificial intelligence systems than processors "General purpose").

 Other AI applications that are predicted to be soon successful are conversational AI, fueled by the success of virtual assistants like Amazon Alexa, Google Assistant, and more.
 Interest in new technologies is emerging, such as augmented intelligence, edge AI, which is growing in popularity along with the popularity of edge computing itself, automated data markup and explainable AI (an artificial intelligence system whose solutions are human can explain).
 But autonomous vehicles, which many believe are about to appear on the road, according to Gartner, will "conquer" the productivity plateau in more than 10 years.